 What makes this soup recipe so easy is you start out with rotisserie chicken.
 It's just a matter of chopping up veggies and putting it all together.

 Serve this delicious chicken and potato soup with hot rolls, garlic bread or crusty bread, and enjoy a complete meal!
-By they way, if you love soup season, check out my ground beef vegetable soup and even more soup recipes in the archives.

 You only need simple ingredients for this simple soup recipe.
 You can find everything you need in your grocery store.
+Full amounts are listed in the printable recipe card at the bottom of the post.

 - Rotisserie chicken -- you'll need about 3 cups of cooked chicken